PaylineByMonext/payline-commercetools/processor/README.md

 ### GET notifyPayment

-Notifies the payment to the processor when the confirmPayment method is not called
+Notifies the payment to the processor when the confirmPayment method is not called.

 #### Endpoint